pypeit/PypeIt/doc/tutorials/nires_howto.rst

 group.

 The main data-reduction script (:ref:`run-pypeit`) does *not* perform the telluric correction; this is done by a separate script.
-However, and even if you don't intend to telluric-correct or flux-calibrate your data, it's useful to include the standard star observations along with the reductions of your main science target, particularly if the science target is faint.
+Even if you don't intend to telluric-correct or flux-calibrate your data, it's useful to include the standard star observations along with the reductions of your main science target, particularly if the science target is faint.
 If your object is faint, tracing the object spectrum for extraction can be difficult using only the signal from the source itself.
 PypeIt will resort to a "tracing crutch" if the source signal becomes too weak.
 Without the bright standard star trace, the tracing crutch used is the slit/order edge, which will not include the effects of differential atmospheric refraction on the object centroid and therefore yield a poorer spectral extraction.